 What I used for this project

-I chose a dark blue hand woven organic denim fabric from offset warehouse, it’s very beautiful and produced in a cooperative without the use of electricity or harmful dyes.
+- handwoven organic denim fabric from offset warehouse, which is produced in a cooperative without the use of electricity or harmful dyes.
 I just recommend buying a bit more than you usually need for a pair of trousers, as it’s quite a narrow width.